Venus Bay Fishing

 Fishing at Venus Bay, South Australia

-There are plenty of opportunities to find a sheltered spot and catch Salmon or Whiting.
-Many areas of Venus Bay can be quite shallow at low tide, influencing the success of your efforts.
+There are plenty of opportunities along the Venus Bay coastline to find a sheltered spot and catch Salmon or Whiting.
+Many areas of Venus Bay can be quite shallow at low tide increasing your chances of a good catch.

 An assortment of fish are caught in our protected bay including: